 The sign shown on this page was posted throughout Longmont to keep our community informed about recovery projects and progress on them.
 (Click on the sign image to open a PDF file for viewing or download.)
 Repairs to most areas damaged by the flooding were completed by the third anniversary of the flooding, in 2016.
 This included repair and rebuilding of damaged streets, parks, water resources, irrigation ditches, drainage systems, power lines and public buildings.

 Since 2016, these additional projects have been completed or are underway:

 - Main Street Bridge was replaced in 2017 with a longer, wider bridge that will safely convey up to 100-year flood levels.

 - The damaged spillway and bridge at Golden Ponds Nature Area has been repaired and is expected to reopen to users in late August 2018.

 - South Pratt Parkway Bridge replacement is underway and scheduled for a late 2018 completion.
 As with Main Street Bridge, this new bridge will also be longer and wider to safely convey up to 100-year flood levels.

-The projects that remain are being addressed as part of efforts to protect our community by restoring and revitalizing the St. Vrain Creek channel.
-Resilient St. Vrain is Longmont's extensive, multi-year project to fully restore the St. Vrain Greenway trails and improve the area surrounding the creek to protect people and property from future flooding.
+- The St. Vrain Greenway is being restored through work on Resilient St. Vrain, Longmont's extensive, multi-year project to fully restore the flood-damaged trails and improve the area surrounding the creek to protect people and property from future flooding.
 View a map of trails at LongmontColorado.gov/trail-status.

 - For information about boundaries of the 2013 flood (or other flood events), contact Longmont's Floodplain Administrator

 - Aprenda sobre el Proyecto Resiliencia St. Vrain.
 Para información en Español llame al 303-651-8416